YichenWangs/second-yr-talk/source.md

 ???

+The context that my work rests on.
 - MR according to the Reality–Virtuality Continuum.
 VR or not.
 - MR as a Combination of AR and VR.  mix of use.
 - MR as “strong” AR.
  number of environments, number of users, level of immersion, level of virtuality, degree of interaction, input, and output.
+ To me, MR means an environment affords
-- "ubiquitous lived experience" with digital items that we interact everyday
+- "ubiquitous lived experience" that we have through interactions with digital items every day.
-- *music*
+- *music* activities
 ---

-## Spatial Engagement with Digital Content in Reality
+## Lived Experience with Digital Content for Creativity

 |.left[![:img 90%](./img/chi-scultpure.jpg)]|.center[![:img 100%](./img/yarmi.png)]